botanicus/pay-per-task/docs/scalling.md

 - Would it be better to use Riak?
 Actually looks like the Redis Cluster is really good.

 ## CloudFoundry

+*Note: CF cloud can also be [installed using Vagrant](http://blog.cloudfoundry.org/2013/06/27/installing-cloud-foundry-on-vagrant).*

+**TODO:** Do the research BEFORE I spend too much time on Ansible.
+One caveat, how do I install CF on my machines, is there the bootstrap-before-bootstrap problem again?

 - What are the implications of using it?
 - Does it make sense for PPT, if we'd grow rapidly, to use it?